docker/docs/engine/admin/index.md

 Instead of following this procedure, you can also stop the Docker daemon and restart it manually with the `-D` flag.
-However, this may result in Docker restarting with a different environment than the one the hosts' startup scripts will create, and this may make debugging more difficult.
+However, this may result in Docker restarting with a different environment than the one the hosts' startup scripts create, and this may make debugging more difficult.

 ### Force a stack trace to be logged